maederayati/EOR-Web-Application/README.md

 # Chemical EOR Web Application

-Chemical EOR Web Application is a licenced web application for representation of the data in Enhanced Oil Recovery.
-The website is not free and for security purposes I didn't include the source code for the website and justt put some screenshots of the website to demo the functionalities of the website.
+Chemical EOR Web Application is a licenced web application for representation of the data of Enhanced Oil Recovery.
+The website is not free and for security purposes I didn't include the source code for the website and justt put some screenshots to demo the functionalities of the website.